jlawrence71/spring-hibernate-aop/README.md

 # Project Details

 * Name - spring-hibernate-aop
-* Description - Spring 3.x / Hibernate 4.x with manages transactions
+* Description - Spring 3.x / Hibernate 4.x with managed transactions using annotations
 * Author - James Lawrence

 # Things you must do to get this example to work